3liz/lizmap-mapbuilder-module/README.md

 * Go to the administration of Lizmap with your browser to configure mapBuilder

 To update modules, download a new package, and repeat these previous instructions.

+### Inkmap dependency

+Inkmap is a dependency created by [CampToCamp](https://github.com/camptocamp/inkmap) based on [OpenLayers](https://openlayers.org/).
+It's used by lizmapBuilder to print in real time edited map to PDF.
+Adding it to lizmapBuilder required to change the operation of the dependency.
+In future releases, Inkmap will be added as a dependency in npm, but currently, it is directly put in `mapBuilder/www/js/dist`.